Avtem/LearnCpp-Quiz-201/step 03.md

 Our game will support 5 commands, each of which will be input as a single character:
 * 'w' - slide tile up
-* 'a' - slide tiles left
+* 'a' - slide tile left
 * 's' - slide tile down
 * 'd' - slide tile right
 * 'q' - quit game